For One who has no objective, nothing is relevant. (Confucius)

 “People saw the target much more often if it appeared in the middle of a vertical line of similar looking, grey rectangles, compared to when it appeared in the middle of a pattern of bright, white rectangles,” said Zhaoping.
 “They even registered ‘seeing’ the target when it wasn’t actually there.
 This is because people are mentally better prepared to see something vague when the surrounding context is also vague.
 It made sense for them to see it – so that’s what happened.
 When the target didn’t match the expectations set by the surrounding context, they saw it much less often.

-“Mathematical modelling suggests that visual inference through context is processed in the brain beyond the primary visual cortex.
+“Mathematical modeling suggests that visual inference through context is processed in the brain beyond the primary visual cortex.
 By starting with a relatively simple experiment such as this, where visual input can be more easily and systematically manipulated, we are gaining a better understanding of how context influences what we see.
 Further studies along these lines can hopefully enable us to dissect the workings behind more complex and wondrous illusions.”

 Filling-in and suppression of visual perception from context: A Bayesian account of perceptual biases by contextual influences